 Higher values for the sleep and lower values for the maximum packet size will result in longer times for job execution.

-- Activate the Use timestamp check to reduce network traffic checkbox.
+- Activate the Upload only when timestamp is different (reduces network load) checkbox.
 The time stamp instead of the content of the files will be checked.
-This will ensure that only new and edited files are upload for the backup; files without changes will be taken over from the previous backup.
+This will ensure that only new and edited files are uploaded for the backup; files without changes will be taken over from the previous backup.
 This will further limit network traffic.

 - The checkbox Make offline project available to scripting interface enables upload scripts, that were started by the job, to access the latest checked in version.

 Normally, comparisons are executed using compare settings of the component.
 Job specific modifications can be made in this section.